MagellansNotebook/Logbook/PassMngr/README.md

 # PassMngr
 ![main_menu](https://user-images.githubusercontent.com/51066040/64084137-8babd600-cd6b-11e9-8113-a1c3c0e4b2d1.png)

-**PassMngr** is a simple vault which stores and encrypts plain text passwords use to login into any personnal or business accounts.
-The application uses Argon2 and Cryptography libraries for encryption and Peewee for database storage.
+**PassMngr** is a simple password vault application.
+The program stores and encrypts plain text passwords use to login into any personnal or business accounts.
+It uses Argon2 and Cryptography libraries for encryption and Peewee for database storage.
+PassMngr runs a basic Command Line display with simplified selection for operations.

 **Menu**

-To navigate, press the corressponding number of the menu name.
+Each tile has a number corresponding to it.
+To navigate, press the number to run the option.

 **[ 0 ] Exit**

-Press zero to exit the application.
+The Exit menu simply closes the application.

 **[ 1 ] Create New Account**

-Press 1 to create a new account.

 ![create_new_account](https://user-images.githubusercontent.com/51066040/64084313-9bc4b500-cd6d-11e9-808d-91d4d8aec1da.png)

+The Create New Account menu set-up a new entry into the Peewee database.
+The following details like Service Name, Username, Password, Group Item must be filled in order to save it into the database.
+If any of the details is blank then an error will occur.
+The information entered into the database is dependent on the user.

 **Service Name** -  is the name of the host ie Github, Yahoo, Google, and Facebook accounts.